MarcusE1W/absolute-beginner/content/post/sys-setup.md

 ```
 For a first overview the man pages are usefull: `man spectrwm`

+For more [XDG](https://www.freedesktop.org/wiki/Software/xdg-utils/) integration you could install `xdg-utils`.

 ### First Configuration
 spectrwm looks in ~/.spectrwm first and then for /etc/spectrwm.conf
 So if you do not have config file in your home folder yet, copy it from /etc